 Many people find it helpful to take agile training designed to prepare for the PMI-ACP certification.
 I took a course when I sat to take the exam back in 2012.
 You can find Agile Training courses for the PMI-ACP in your area through an internet search.
 You can also search the PMI site for providers.

 My course also provides a lot of hands-on exercises that help you to truly internalize the lessons, rather than simply cram for the test.
-Done well, you could take the course and then schedule to take the exam right after your training.
+Done well, you could take the course and then schedule to take the exam soon after your training.
 Please check the Agile for Practitioners Course schedule page to join an upcoming course.

 Even with proper agile training, passing the exam is no cake walk.
 Depending on your experience with agile and your ability to think like PMI’s evil test creators, you’ll probably have to do some self-study.
 Still, if you are interested and have some experience, the goal is certainly achievable.